-- 8.7 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre, and fire barriers in line with compartment walls and floors as advised in BRE Report BR 135: 2013 (see Figure 2 of this Certificate). - 8.8 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation board, whichever provides the greater number, should be provided, in addition to the other fixings. - 8.9 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, cavity barriers, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.
+- 8.1 The reaction to fire classification for the system is A2-s1, d0 in accordance with BS EN 13501-1: $2007^{(1)}$ . - (1) A copy of the report is available from the Certificate holder. - 8.2 The classification applies to the full range of thicknesses and colours covered by this Certificate. - 8.3 The insulation materials in isolation have a fire classification of class A1 in accordance with BS EN 13501-1: 2007 - 8.4 The system is suitable for use without height restrictions on, or at any distance from, the boundary. - 8.5 For application to second storey walls and above it is recommended that the designer includes at least one stainless steel fixing per square metre, as advised in BRE Report BR 135 : 2013. - 8.6 NHBC Standards require in all cases that a minimum of one non-combustible fixing through the reinforcement mesh, per square metre or per insulation slab, whichever provides the greater number, should be provided, in addition to the other fixings. - 8.7 Designers should refer to the relevant national Building Regulations and guidance for detailed conditions of use, particularly in respect of requirements for substrate fire performance, service penetrations and combustibility limitations for other materials and components used in the overall wall construction.